Bollos00/LibreMines/README.md

 * **CTRL + SHIFT + P**: Save minefield as image

-If you do not feel comfortable with these keys, by going to the main menu, then Options > Preferences, you can change the keybinds on the bottom right part.
+If you do not feel comfortable with these keys, you can edit them by going to the main menu, then Options > Preferences.

 Tip: Hold the **CTRL** modifier while moving in order to move faster.